Subtitle III. Funds and Accounts*

 PART 12.
 HUMAN SERVICES FUND

-There is hereby established a city human services fund.
-Monies for the fund shall be received from:
+There is established a human services account.
+Funding for the human services account shall be received as follows:

 2. Gifts, donations, and grants.
-Private or public gifts, endowments, donations, bequests, or other grants.
+Private or public gifts, endowments, donations, bequests, or other grants dedicated to the human services account shall be deposited in the human services account.

 3.40.1210 Expenditures.

-Expenditures from the human services fund shall be for support of human service needs within the city.
-Recommendations for expenditures shall be made by the human services commission for approval by the city council.
+Expenditures from the human services fund only shall be for support of human service needs within the city.
+None of the per capita allocation shall be applied to staffing the city’s human services division.
+The designation of human services funding to nonprofit agencies shall be recommended by the human services commission and staff for final allocation and approval by the city council as part of the biennial budget process in accordance with the city of Kent human services master plan.

 PART 13.
 BOATING FACILITY FUND